humanmade/Cavalcade/README.md

 (Cavalcade outputs all relevant logging information to stdout, and only sends meta-information such as shutdown notices to stderr.)

+Note: The runner has two additional requirements:

+* **pcntl** - The [Process Control PHP extension](http://php.net/pcntl) must be installed.
+Cavalcade Runner uses this to spawn worker processes and keep monitor them.
+* **wp-cli** - wp-cli must be installed on your server and available in the PATH.
+Cavalcade Runner internally calls `wp cavalcade run <id>` to run the jobs.

+The runner is an independent piece of Cavalcade, so writing your own runner is possible if you have alternative requirements.

 ## Who?

 Created by Human Made for high volume and large-scale sites, such as